5 Steps for Selecting the Right ERP System for Your Business

 • Mobile accessibility.
 How accessible will the software be for mobile users who need real-time access in the field?
 Which users will need mobile accessibility?

-Decision-makers can also consider the places within the organization that need to be updated, such as finance, sales, or operations, and then take a moment to determine what they don’t know.
-It might also be time to look to others to learn what challenges they’re facing daily.
+Decision-makers can also consider the places in the organization that need to be updated, such as finance, sales, or operations, and then take a moment to determine what they don’t know.
+If teams rely on disconnected systems, manual spreadsheets, duplicative data entry, or delayed reporting, those issues can be signs the business needs an ERP system.
+An ERP can help centralize information, reduce manual work, and support faster decision-making across departments.

 2. Select internal sponsors